DigitalEcology/DigitalEcology/README.md

 - 💞️ I’m looking to collaborate on solutions that aims to rise awareness about the digital carbon footprint.

-- 📫 You can reach me under hello@digitalecolgoy.xyz
+- 📫 You can reach me under hello@digitalecology.xyz

 <!---
 DigitalEcology/DigitalEcology is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.